brentley/ecsworkshop/content/capacity_providers/tabs/ec2.md

 - *Note*: If you get an error that the capacity provider already exists because you've created it in the workshop before, just move on to the next step.

 - In order to create a capacity provider with cluster auto scaling enabled, we need to have an auto scaling group created prior.
-We did this earlier in this section.
-We are using the AWS CLI to get the ARN of the auto scaling group.
+We did this earlier in this section when we added the EC2 capacity to the ECS cluster.
+We run a couple of cli calls to get the autoscale group details which is required for the next command where we create the capacity provider.

 - The next command is creating a capacity provider via the AWS CLI.
 Let's look at the parameters and explain what their purpose: